gizmore/pygdo/DOCS/README.md

 ### Variable names, Getters and Setters

-All class member variable names start with an underscore(_) Example: _minlen Setters are named like the getter, def minlen(len:int) -> Self, they can be chained.
+All class member variable names start with an underscore(_) Example: _min_len Setters are named like the getter, def min_len(len:int) -> Self, they can be chained.
 There are no getters unless they compute a value, : def getMinMaxTuple()